ctag/cpe495/reports/report06.md

 * John Gould:
     * Help with bringing in software to the wiki.
 * Bryant Johnson:
-    * Not at meeting.
-Carried over from last week.
+    * Carried over from last week.
+Additionally, work on the interim report.